Weighing stars from birth to death: mass determination methods across the HRD: Introduction and motivation: the need for stellar masses

 \section{Introduction and motivation: the need for stellar masses}

 The mass of a star is one of the two fundamental properties that determine its structure and evolution, including the nuclear element production and the final fate -- as a White Dwarf, a Neutron Star, or a Black Hole.
-Compared to the initial chemical composition, mass is the much more influential parameter, also because the variation from star to star in the dominating elements, hydrogen and helium, is rather low, while stellar masses range from below 0.1 to a few hundred solar masses $(\msun)$.
+Compared to the initial chemical composition, mass is the much more influential parameter, also because the variation from star to star in the dominating elements, hydrogen and helium, is rather low, while stellar masses range from below 0.1 to more than one hundred solar masses $(\msun)$.

 Without an accurate knowledge of the masses of stars, theoretical models of their interior cannot deliver reliable ages, chemical yields, or observable properties like brightness, electromagnetic spectrum, or oscillation frequencies.
-Although the theory of stellar evolution and the theoretical models have problems of their own, stellar mass is definitely a {\it necessary\/} requirement as input for the computation of accurate models.
+Although the theory of stellar evolution and the theoretical models have problems of their own, stellar mass is definitely a \emph{necessary} requirement as input for the computation of accurate models.

 Unfortunately, while being so basic, this quantity is at the same time extremely difficult to determine, as there exists no direct observable that would yield it.
 Therefore, one usually has to resort to indirect methods, most of which in themselves are model-dependent.
 A notable exception are dynamical masses derived from multiple-star systems.